yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

 ### **Language as a tool of power*
 ##### I: Night - “There must have been a chandelier, once.
 They’ve removed anything you could tie a r
 ###### This gives out a vibe which is that "you can't even kill yourself".
 YOU do not have any rights what-so-ever.
+## “Where I am is not a prison but a privilege, as Aunt Lydia said”
+### This shows that women with a sexual appetite + who can consummate and reproduce has "privilege" in the "prison" named Gilead
+## **Symbol of the color red**
+### The presence of menstural blood.
+### Symbol of fertility, and the symbol associated with the Virgin Mary
+## "The Marthas are not supposed to fraternize with us.
+Fraternize means to behave like a brother.
+Luke told me that.
+He said there was no corresponding word that meant to behave like a sister."
 at-so-ever.
 er.
  a tool of massacre and is manipulated